PaulWendt96/Pixcel/README.md

 ## Pixcel
 Enthrall your friends.
 Impress your boss.
-Enjoy art in the comfort of your own Excel.Application.
+Enjoy art in the comfort of your own ```Excel.Application```.

 <img src="/Sample/sample_soap.PNG" alt="Soap Bubble in Excel"/>